VoonnaSampath/Verilog-Digital-Circuits/4bit Priority Encoder/README.md

 ## 🧠 Project Overview

-This project implements a **4-bit priority encoder** in Verilog using gate-level modeling.
+This project implements a **4-bit priority encoder** in Verilog using gate-level modeling and behavioral modeling.
 A priority encoder outputs the binary representation of the **highest-priority active input**.
 If no input is active, the `valid` signal indicates that the output is invalid.

 The design is tested with a Verilog testbench and observed with waveform simulation.